ShakerCode/web-tutorial/test.md

 ```
 sudo nano /etc/hosts
 ```
 Change the top line to `127.0.0.1 your-domain`.
-Adding this line under the existing one should be fine too.
+Alternatively, adding this line under the existing one should be fine too.

 Exit the file and run `ping your-domain` to check